Suha4321/lending_club/README.md

 ## Exploration & Analysis
-The following obserations were made while exploring the dataset
+The following obserations were made while exploring the dataset.
+For a more in depth analysis please see [here](https://github.com/Suha4321/lending_club/tree/develop/analysis#exploration--analysis)

 Findings -
-1. Interest rate for grade band A more or less remains the same, while the interest rate for band G is moves higher.
+1. Interest rate for grade band A more or less remains the same, while the interest rate for band G is moving higher.
 It seems that lending club charges more interest rates for higher grade bands
 ![image](https://user-images.githubusercontent.com/11857298/68004380-af927780-fc47-11e9-9f45-aeea35f2f4c3.png)